-- 4. The College will prepare students to model for their generation in being morally and spiritually responsible people. - 5.
+- 4. The College will prepare students to model Christian ethics and values. - 5.
 The College will provide developmental tools that will give rise to spiritually mature leaders grounded in Biblical principles and practices. - 6.
 BCC will seek to equip students to serve as leaders in practical church ministry based on both Biblical and contemporary principles and practices. - 7.
 The College will cultivate students' relational understanding of the deepest needs of humanity. - 8.
 Bridges Christian College will establish a basic understanding of cross-cultural ministry in our increasingly diverse world. - 9.
 BCC's departments and offices, in keeping with the institutional assessment plan, will develop an assessment of rational, structure, processes for evaluation, analysis, and reporting, which, when implemented, will improve institutional effectiveness.